billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 Energy Control:
 : Is a part of Energy Management that deals with
       directing influence over devices ({{?RFC7326}}).
+: This control can span a network or a subset of it.

 Energy Efficiency Network Management:
-: Refers to the ability to control the use of available energy in an optimized manner (e.g., in a resource conserved manner and at low cost).
+: Refers to the ability to control the use of available energy in an optimized manner (e.g., in a resource conserved manner and at low cost) in a network.

 Energy Efficiency Metric:
 : Refers to a metric that is used for the evaluation and assessment of energy consumption of a network, device, or component.
 One or more metrics can be defined.
 These metrics are also used for network performance purposes to characterize the effectiveness of an Energy Efficiency management strategy.